SSH Integration Guide

 Node Information Retrieval

-# From the SSH options menu, select "Get Node Info" # Retrieves: # - Hostname # - Uptime # - Memory usage # - CPU count # - Disk usage
+# In the SSH Terminal Manager, press 'i' to get node info # Retrieves: # - Hostname # - Uptime # - Memory usage # - CPU count # - Disk usage

 SSH Security